bhagyasri-kalisetti/DevVistaPersonalPortfolio/README.md

 - Integrate with backend for dynamic content

 ---
-Made with ❤️ as part of DevVista Project
+Made with ❤️ as part of DevVistaPersonalPortfolio Project